Stuycs-K/finalprojectapcs-4-bechu-anjali-lin-selina/DEVLOG-Selina.md

 ### 2025-06-03-25 - Fixing errors in displaying board
 Half hour at home, fixing errors with board lines and scoreboard.
 One class period, made replace move down candies, updated win condition and win/lose screen.

+### 2025-06-04-25 - Trying to fix removing errors
+Half hour at home, testing game and trying to fix errors with remove only removing left->right of matches.